 We strongly encouraged our students to volunteer with Hack Oregon during project season to gain experience working with a full stack engineering team and apply the skills they learned in class.
 Enrolling in Hack University is not contingent on volunteering with Hack Oregon, not all students become volunteers and not all volunteers have been students.

 Nope, We're not a code school

 As data becomes a part of the fabric of our daily lives, learning about code, design, and systems thinking for technology is relevant for everyone.
-We encourage our community to learn about disciplines that are challenging and new to them, and push deeper into experimental territory in those areas they feel they know well.
+We encourage our community to learn about disciplines that are challenging and new to them, and delve deeper into experimental territory in those areas they feel they know well.

-And advanced class designation is typically meant to indicate that students should be prepared to walk into a production environment on day one, with a greater emphasis on "learning and doing" simultaneously.
+Level III course designation is typically meant to indicate that students should be prepared to walk into a production environment on day one, with a greater emphasis on "learning and doing" simultaneously.

 What's THE TIME REQUIREMENT?